 (D) Public Highway: Title 49, CFR Part 177 and Parts 390 through 397.

 (3) If DOT regulations are not applicable to a shipment of radioactive material (i.e. DOT does not have jurisdiction), the licensee shall conform to DOT standards and requirements specified in paragraph (1) of this subsection to the same extent as if the shipment or transportation were subject to DOT regulations.
-A request for modification, waiver, or exemption from those requirements shall be filed and approved by the agency.
-Any notification referred to in those requirements, shall be submitted to the agency.
+A request for modification, waiver, or exemption from those requirements shall be filed and approved by the department .
+Any notification referred to in those requirements, shall be submitted to the department .

 (4) Transporter proof of financial responsibility.

-(A) Transporters of low-level radioactive waste to a Texas low-level radioactive waste disposal site shall submit proof of financial responsibility required by Title 49, CFR, §387.7 and §387.9, to the agency and receive a registration letter from the agency prior to initial shipment.
+(A) Transporters of low-level radioactive waste to a Texas low-level radioactive waste disposal site shall submit proof of financial responsibility required by Title 49, CFR, §387.7 and §387.9, to the department and receive a registration letter from the department before initial shipment.

 (B) The transporter registration expires on the expiration date of the proof of financial responsibility or in 10 years, if the proof of financial responsibility does not have an expiration date.

-(C) To renew a transporter's registration, the transporter shall submit to the agency new proof of financial responsibility.
+(C) To renew a transporter's registration, the transporter shall submit to the department new proof of financial responsibility.

-(D) The transporter shall submit to the agency new proof of financial responsibility any time the amount of liability coverage is reduced or a new policy is purchased.
+(D) The transporter shall submit to the department new proof of financial responsibility any time the amount of liability coverage is reduced or a new policy is purchased.

-(5) The agency shall review and determine alternate routes for the transportation and routing of radioactive material in accordance with 49 CFR, §397.103.
+(5) The department shall review and determine alternate routes for the transportation and routing of radioactive material in accordance with 49 CFR, §397.103.

 (f) Exemption for low-level radioactive materials.